Omnis Technical Note TNWS0002 Updated Sept 2017

 This tech note describes how you can implement a Web Services Client interface to access a third-party web service.
 For information about implementing a Web Service from your Omnis code see the tech note: TNWS0003.

 Support for RESTful web services for client and server was introduced in Omnis Studio 6.1.
 There is a new external component that allows you to create a user interface to a RESTful web service, plus there is a new web server plugin that allows you to expose your Omnis code on the Omnis App Server as a Web Service.
-To support the processing of content returned by a web service, there is a new JSON external component in Omnis Studio 6.1, called OJSON, that allows JSON based objects returned from RESTful resources to be manipulated.
+To support the processing of content returned by a web service, the JSON external component was introduced in Omnis Studio 6.1, that allows JSON based objects returned from RESTful resources to be manipulated.

 What is REST?
 REST is the predominant architectural style being used today to consume and publish Web Services, and is seen as an alternative to other distributed-computing specifications such as SOAP.
 A RESTful Web Service is identified by a URI, and a client interacts with the resource via HTTP requests and responses using a fixed set of HTTP methods.

-You should read the Web Services section in the ‘What’s New in Studio 6.1’ (Whatsnew61.pdf) for full details about creating web services using the new components.
+You should read the Web Services chapter in the Extending Omnis manual for full details about creating web services using the new components.

 Creating a Web Services Client